compgenomr/book/09-chip-seq-analysis.md

 The Boolean vector contains the information of which genomic positions contained the DNA fragment ends.

-Similarity between two boolean vectors can be promptly computed  using the Jaccard index.
+Similarity between two Boolean vectors can be promptly computed  using the Jaccard index.
 The Jaccard index is defined as an intersection between two Boolean vectors, divided by their union as shown in Figure \@ref(fig:FigureJaccardSimilarity).